Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 Technology: discontinuous vs continuous fiber

-Two rotors can both be sold as “carbon ceramic” and still age differently.
-The label matters less than internal structure: fiber architecture, densification quality, and inspection discipline.
+Two rotors can both wear the “carbon ceramic” label and still age completely differently.
+What matters is less the label and more the internal structure: fiber architecture, densification quality, and inspection discipline.

 Terminology safety

-OEM suppliers rarely publish exact preform architecture.
-Here, “discontinuous” is shorthand for short/chopped fibers or chips, and “continuous” for woven/long-fiber reinforcement.
-Many real parts use a mix.
-The fiber images below are product-form examples, not a cross-section of any specific brake disc.
+OEM suppliers rarely publish their exact preform architecture.
+Here, “discontinuous” is shorthand for short/chopped fibers or chips, and “continuous” for woven/long-fiber reinforcement — and plenty of real parts use a mix of both.
+The fiber photos below are product-form examples, not a cross-section of any specific brake disc.

 OEM systems (Brembo CCM / Porsche PCCB)